Part 1 Understanding Chords

 • --X--

-3 Learn chords in D major.
-Playing this chord only uses the four strings below.
+3 Learn the D major chord.
+This chord will only use the bottom four strings.
 Place your index finger on the second fret of the third string.
-Then place the ring finger on the third fret of the second string and the middle finger on the second fret of the first string.
+Then place your ring finger on the third fret of the second string and your middle finger on the second fret of the first string.
 This forms a small triangle.
-Just use these three strings and the fourth string to pop the chord - that is, the open D chord.
+You can play the chord using just these three strings and the fourth string—this is the open D chord.

 • --0--